aparnaullas97/grn-benchmark/src/diffcorr/README.md

     - [x] Classification Implementation
     - [x] Scripting for Arbitrary datasets
 - [ ] Gene Regulatory Network

-See [here](https://github.com/othneildrew/Best-README-Template/issues) for exhaustive notes on the roadmap, datasets, and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>